terraform-ibm-modules/terraform-ibm-landing-zone-vpc/examples/basic-with-multiple-sg-protocols/README.md

 # Basic Example with multiple Security Group rules

-A simple example to provision a Secure Landing Zone (SLZ) Virtual Private Cloud (VPC).
+A simple example to provision a Secure Landing Zone (SLZ) Virtual Private Cloud (VPC) with multiple Security Group rules.

 The following resources are provisioned by this example: